-Short-term fellowships are generally restricted to postdoctoral scholars, PhD candidates, or holders of other terminal degrees who live and work outside of the Chicago Metro area.
+Short-Term Fellowships are available to postdoctoral scholars, PhD candidates, or those who hold other terminal degrees and who live and work outside of the Chicago Metro area.
 Most fellowships require residency at the Newberry and are intended to support scholarly research.
-Additionally, applicants must have a specific need for Newberry collection.
-Unless otherwise noted, these fellowships require residency at the Newberry.
-Some fellowships are open to other categories of applicants and Chicago residents.
-Please refer to Eligibility and Application Information and read the following descriptions carefully for the eligibility restrictions on particular fellowships.
-The tenure of short-term fellowships is one continuous month, unless otherwise noted.
-Scholars who have an extensive need for use of the collections may request two months of fellowship support.
-The award is $2,500 per month unless otherwise noted.
+Additionally, applicants must have a specific need for the Newberry’s collection.
+Some Short-Term Fellowships are open to other categories of applicants and Chicago residents, so please read the descriptions below carefully in order to determine your eligibility.
+The tenure for a Short-Term Fellowship is one continuous month, but scholars who have an extensive need for the collections may request up to two months of support.
+Unless otherwise noted, the stipend is $2,500 per month.